-The bottom right map of Figure 11 shows the 1860 population distribution under autarky.
-Comparing it to the baseline (top left map of Figure 11), one can conclude that international trade was a factor mitigating westward expansion.
+The right map of Figure 11 shows the 1860 population distribution under autarky.
+Comparing it to the baseline (left map of Figure 10), one can conclude that international trade was a factor mitigating westward expansion.
 Under autarky, the spatial distribution of population shifts from regions close to the Atlantic coast toward regions farther West.
-Total population of the Midwest, for instance, is 16.3% higher under autarky.
+Total population of the Midwest, for instance, is 17.3% higher under autarky.
 The intuition for these results is straightforward.
 As the Eastern regions of the U.S. were geographically closer to Europe, they could reap the benefits from trading with Europe.

 The lack of foreign trade hurts smaller cities in the Northeast particularly severely.
-In 1860, the cell in which Providence, RI is located loses 8% of its population, while Syracuse, NY loses as much as 81% of its population relative to the baseline.
-Somewhat surprisingly at first glance, the largest cities in the Northeast gain in population.
-Boston and New York increase their populations by 58% and 50%, respectively.
+In 1860, the cell in which Providence, RI is located loses 70% of its population, while Syracuse, NY loses as much as 77% of its population relative to the baseline.
+Boston is among the biggest losers as well: its population decreases by 70%.
+Somewhat surprisingly at first glance, some other large cities in the Northeast gain in population.
+Baltimore and Philadelphia increase their populations by 76% and 30%, respectively.
 However, this is not surprising in light of the quantitative economic geography literature, which has found that losses in market access tend to hurt small cities more, and population might reallocate toward larger cities as a result (Redding and Sturm, 2008).
 Nevertheless, small cities' losses seem to dominate in the aggregate.
-In 1860, the urbanization rate decreases from 16.0% under international trade to 9.4% under autarky according to the model.
+In 1860, the urbanization rate decreases from 11.2% under international trade to 6.1% under autarky according to the model.

 These losses in urbanization translate to substantial losses in growth.
-Between the period right before the embargo (1805) and 1860, the growth rate of U.S. real GDP per capita is 22% lower under autarky.
-Real GDP in 1860 is 6.4% lower.
-Based on these findings, one can conclude that international trade slowed down westward expansion but fostered the development of cities in the Northeast, in line with the fourth implication of the hinterland hypothesis.
+Between the period right before the embargo (1805) and 1860, the growth rate of U.S. real GDP per capita is 19% lower under autarky.
+Real GDP in 1860 is 5.8% lower.
+Based on these findings, one can conclude that international trade slowed down westward expansion but fostered the development of cities in the Northeast, in line with the third implication of the hinterland hypothesis.
 Due to its favorable effect on Northeast cities, international trade significantly increased aggregate growth in the pre-Civil War United States.

-One should take the quantitative findings of Section 5.4.3 with a grain of salt, however.
+One should take the quantitative findings of Section 5.4.2 with a grain of salt, however.
 As discussed in Section 5.1, the model overestimates the share of international trade in U.S. GDP throughout most of the period of investigation.
 It is therefore likely that the model overstates the role of trade relative to the data.
 Although there is no reason to believe that the model is wrong about the effects of trade in a qualitative sense, the numbers found above should be interpreted as upper bounds on the effects of trade on the pre-Civil War U.S. economy.